 Complementarity with Canada’s Development Assistance Programming

-Many of the Government’s current capacity-building efforts in the area of natural resource management are guided by Canada’s existing Framework on Extractives and Sustainable Development.
-Under the Framework, Canada’s development assistance supports developing countries to enhance their capacity to manage their extractive sectors, focusing on building resource governance capacity, growing businesses to improve local economic development, and enabling communities to maximize the benefits of the sector.
-It also supports implementation of leading international standards and guidelines, for both firms and countries, emphasizing transparency.
+Many of the Government’s current capacity-building efforts in the area of natural resource management are guided by Canada’s existing approach on extractives and sustainable development.
+Under the approach, Canada’s development assistance supports developing countries to enhance their capacity to manage their extractive sectors, focusing on building resource governance capacity, growing businesses to improve local economic development, and enabling communities to maximize the benefits of the sector.
+It also supports implementation of leading international standards and guidelines, for both firms and countries, emphasizing transparency

 It is important to Canada that our extractive sector operate abroad in a manner that brings lasting prosperity for Canadians, and for those living in the areas in which our companies are active.
 To address this, Canada’s enhanced CSR Strategy identifies a number of areas where the Government of Canada will strengthen its efforts to assist Canadian extractive sector companies operating abroad in integrating CSR into their operations.

 Through its strengthened CSR Strategy, the Government will build on what works by enhancing companies’ ability to align their activities with widely-accepted CSR guidelines and standards; strengthening CSR-related service to TCS client companies across the globe; increasing support to mission efforts to create networks and partnerships and local procurement opportunities; providing new incentives for participation by affected parties in Canada’s dialogue facilitation processes; and working with partner countries and initiatives to promote and advance a range of CSR guidance pertinent to the extractive sector.
 Cooperation with stakeholders will continue to be important for the successful implementation of Canada’s CSR Strategy.